TainanApps/chuckNorris/README.md

 ## Steps

-1. What is JSON data?
+1. Learn about JSON data.
+What is it and how to read it from an API

    > JSON data is similar to objects with a key in quotes and the value after the colon